 In response to the global recession that began in 2008, the government's February 2009 budget provided funding to support culture and the arts as part of Canada's Economic Action Plan.
 The budget committed \$335 million for cultural infrastructure, awards, arts training, newspapers and magazines, the Canadian Television Fund, and the Canada New Media Fund.
 In June 2009, the government renewed arts funding for the next five years.

-In April 2010, the Canadian Television Fund was combined with the Canada New Media Fund to form the Canada Media Fund (CMF), the goal of which is to support the production of both television and digital media content.
+In April 2010, the Canadian Television Fund was combined with the Canada New Media Fund to form the Canada Media Fund.
 The move was prompted by the convergence of broadcasting and digital media.
-In the June 2011 federal budget, the government announced that it would provide the CMF with \$100 million per year in on-going funding.